k8sgpt-ai/k8sgpt-operator/AUTO_REMEDIATION.md

 ## Rollback

-Deleting a mutation will revert the applied changes to the cluster resource.
+TODO: Deleting a mutation will revert the applied changes to the cluster resource.